Tips for Staying Safe While Exercising in the Heat

 Summer is in full swing and that means one thing: hot, sweaty workouts in the great outdoors.
-While this is a great way to and get healthy, it’s important to take precautions to stay safe in the heat.
+While this is a great way to lose weight and get healthy, it’s important to take precautions to stay safe in the heat.
 After all, even though it's important to get your sweat on this season, you don't want to overdo it and end up sick!

 In this blog post, we'll give you some information on how hot weather affects the body as well as tips for staying cool in the heat while working out this summer.
-It's time to learn how to without burning up!
+It's time to learn how to burn calories without burning up!

 How Heat Affects You